National Harbor, Maryland

 The first word of the lawnmower round is a New Caledonian tree name—”niaouli.”
 So there’s that.
 Amith Vasantha from California spells it incorrectly (who in the world can blame him), and he gets eliminated.
 The next word sounds like “beetle” but is, in fact, not beetle.
 It is “baetyl,” and it means “a roughly shaped stone (such as a meteorite) held sacred or worshipped as of divine origin.”
 Enya Hubers from Canada actually gets it right.
 These kids are geniuses and I, a mere mortal, feel increasingly intimidated by the fact that I appear not to know most of the English dictionary.

-One contestant’s little brother is hiding from the stress under the hood of his jacket.
 As the words continue to increase in difficulty, Shankar tells me that the kids have gotten so much better over the years that judges have to use the obscure words they once saved for the primetime final by the sixth and seventh rounds.
 The bloodbath continues, and I can’t help but notice Shruthika Padhy’s family.
 Her little brother is hiding from the stress under the hood of his jacket, and her mother looks like she has been holding her breath since the beginning of the competition.
 They perfectly encapsulate how most of the audience is feeling at this point.

 By 2:30 PM, the stage is starting to look mighty empty.
 The room goes quiet.
 There are only 18 kids left on stage—many more girls than boys—and a rumor is going around that the judges might allow more kids than usual to advance into the primetime finals.
 All the contestants are hanging in there, even as words get increasingly ridiculous—“uraeus,” “ascyphous,” and “thymiaterion” are just some of the few that we’ve seen in the second half of this round.